simplecomplex/php-config/README.md

 #### Ini-files as source, cache as store ####

-The ini-file based classes parses ini-files, and saves to cache stores.
+The ini-file based classes parse ini-files, and save to cache stores.

 They read recursively from their ini-file paths.
 That allows one to clone and use ini-files from multiple version control repositories.